How to Start an Agency (+3 Fail Proof Tips)

 You’ll also be able to know your audience better, understand their needs, and speed up the process when you work for them; like having a few templates for a specific industry ready instead of starting from scratch each time.

-2. Decide on Your Business Model
+2. Decide on your business model

 Once you know who you’d like to sell to, you need to figure out how you want to get paid.
+Here are some popular business models you could use:

-• Flat-rate model- The flat-rate business model refers to the model where products or services are offered at a fixed price, regardless of the number of hours the product/service was used and to what extent.
+• Flat-rate model - The flat-rate business model refers to the model where products or services are offered at a fixed price, regardless of the number of hours the product/service was used and to what extent.
 The advantage of working with this model is that it’s very simple to set up and you have recurring and predictable revenue every month which helps you with your cash flow.
 The downside is that some projects or client work may take you more time than expected which means you’d work more for less.

-• Flat-rate + commissions- It’s not a business model that would work for all agencies, but this can work if you provide services such as paid advertising.
+• Flat-rate + commissions - It’s not a business model that would work for all agencies, but this can work if you provide services such as paid advertising.
 You can charge a flat rate (as above) and add a commission based on the results generated.
 For example, the results generated with a PPC campaign.

-• Retainer model- A retainer is a pricing model based on the agreement that your clients retain ongoing services from you.
+• Retainer model - A retainer is a pricing model based on the agreement that your clients retain ongoing services from you.
 The customer agrees to pay in advance for “reserving” your services for set periods of time.
 With the retainer model you get the stability of the flat rate, but also have more flexibility.

-• Hourly rate model- Quite self explanatory, the hourly rate model is simply based on a fee per hour of work that you charge your clients.
+• Hourly rate model - Quite self explanatory, the hourly rate model is simply based on a fee per hour of work that you charge your clients.
 It has the advantage of being flexible depending on the contract you get, but lacks the stability of the flat-rate or retainer models.

 According to Sprout social, 88% of agencies say they offer their services on retainer.
 However, you should decide on your business model depending on your own needs, industry, and objectives.

-3. Get Clients
+3. Get clients

+Now that you know how you’ll charge for your services, it’s time to get your first clients!
 You’re the agency owner of a new business, a startup, this comes with its set of challenges; no one knows you.

 Creating a client base can seem very tedious and time-consuming, but it doesn’t have to be.